Spartwo/TURD-BDArmory/README.md

 # TURD-BDArmory
- Turd paint masks for the ksp mod BD armory
+ Textures Unlimited paint masks for the ksp mod BD armory and other submods

 # Dependencies